 - each chapter features figures, definitions, examples, and questions designed to deepen understanding and elicit reflection

 - includes feature boxes with interesting perspectives provided by varied members of Canada’s ASD community

 - unlike other textbooks on ASD, this text focuses on ASD across the lifespan, covering infancy, early childhood and school years, as well as adulthood, in the Canadian context

 Section I: An Introduction to Autism Spectrum Disorder

 Chapter 1: Brief History of Autism Spectrum Disorder

 Chapter 2: Foundations of Autism Spectrum Disorder

-Section II: Characteristics and Interventions in Autism Spectrum Disorder
+Section II: Characteristics of and Interventions in Autism Spectrum Disorder

 Chapter 3: Social Communication-based Interventions

 Section III: Autism Spectrum Disorder across the Lifespan